How to Explore the Rockies

 Banff National Park

 • Visit Moraine Lake to see the stunning bright blue hues of the water.
 You can also rent a canoe and go out on the lakes, but be sure to book a shuttle bus reservation, as this area is highly trafficked in the summer months, and closed to private vehicles.
+Reservations typically open for the summer in mid-April.

 • For a less busy way to get on the water, you can rent kayaks or canoes and go out on the Vermillion Lakes, nearby town.